Matt Grzelcyk: Playing career

+After going unsigned during the 2025 offseason, Grzelcyk joined the Chicago Blackhawks on a professional tryout agreement for the 2025–26 preseason on September 16, 2025; several weeks later, on October 5, Grzelcyk signed a one-year contract with the team for the 2025–26 season.

 Personal life

 Grzelcyk's father and older brother, both named John, work at TD Garden.
 John Grzelcyk Sr. started working at Boston Garden in 1967 and has stayed with the organization ever since.
 On October 25, 2021 Grzelcyk's father was diagnosed with prostate cancer, while undergoing radiation treatments John Sr. continued work at TD Garden.
 The two elder Grzelcyks are members of the arena's "bull gang", which converts the building from hockey to basketball and back: John Jr. is also a Zamboni driver for certain Bruins games.

 Growing up, Grzelcyk lived a block from the Charlestown rink at Edwards Playground.
 He also grew up with fellow 2012 NHL Entry Draft pick Jimmy Vesey.
 The two first met when they were around the age of six, playing hockey together for a team named the Middlesex Islanders.